 The land-based industry is subject to a strict set of regulations that operators must adhere to.
 Panamanian officials understand the importance of the country as a tourist destination and are therefore fairly strict in their oversight.
 This is especially the case for larger resorts that cater to tourists.

-Online gambling is a bit of a different story.
-The gaming laws are friendly towards internet casinos but regulation is haphazard.
+Online gambling in Panama is a bit of a different story.
+The gambling laws are friendly towards online betting but regulation is haphazard.
 As long as an operator pays the licensing fee and avoids doing anything blatantly illegal, the license is likely to stay in effect.
 Simply having a license is no guarantee of quality – gambler beware.

 This is not to say all Panamanian gambling websites are untrustworthy; there are plenty of legitimate sites based out of Panama.
 The licensing standards alone are not enough to judge any one gaming site.
 Each site’s history of paying winners and hosting games is a better judge of quality or lack thereof.